anhowe/scratch/mesos-marathon/README.md

  2. windows jumpbox - remote desktop to the windows jumpbox
  3. no jumpbox - SSH to port 2211 on your NAT creating a tunnel to port 5050 and port 8080.
 Then use the browser of your desktop to browse these ports.

-3. browse to the Mesos UI http://c1master1:5050
+3. browse to the Mesos UI http://master1:5050
- 1. linux jumpbox - in top right corner choose Applications->Internet->Chrome and browse to http://c1master1:5050
+ 1. linux jumpbox - in top right corner choose Applications->Internet->Chrome and browse to http://master1:5050
- 2. windows jumpbox - open browser and browse to http://c1master1:5050
+ 2. windows jumpbox - open browser and browse to http://master1:5050
  3. no jumpbox - browse to http://localhost:5050

-NOTE: if you changed the default prefix while creating the cluster using the ARM template, the name of the cluster is going to be different.
-The url to use is http://"prefix you used"master1:5050

 4. Browse Mesos:
  1. scroll down the page and notice your resources of CPU and memory.
 These are your agents